 How can I allow small identifier or hardware changes?

-The Protection PLUS 5 SDK APIs allows you to compare and validate information about the system currently running versus the system which was authorized at the time of activation.
+The Protection PLUS 5 SDK APIs allow you to compare and validate information about the system currently running versus the system which was authorized at the time of activation.
 You can choose what system identifiers are used, and you can also choose the validation logic of those identifiers.

 It is not uncommon for a customer to change some of his or her computer's hardware after activating your software.
 Changes or additions to the system identifiers can occur when components or drivers change or fail, and it is often appropriate for your application to allow for some amount of change without requiring activation.